SamMed05/c-cpp-notes/docs/cpp/header-files-and-libraries.md

 instructions) of the declarations in the header files consisting in many 0 and 1, not source code like header files do.
 The library is included in your `.exe` file at link time.

-The reasons why function definitions should not be written inside header files is explained [here](https://softwareengineering.stackexchange.com/a/56230), [here](https://docs.microsoft.com/en-us/cpp/cpp/header-files-cpp?view=msvc-170#what-to-put-in-a-header-file) and [here](https://www.quora.com/What-do-headers-in-C-programming-actually-do/answer/Abhay-Bhave).
+The reasons why function definitions should not be written inside header files are explained [here](https://softwareengineering.stackexchange.com/a/56230), [here](https://docs.microsoft.com/en-us/cpp/cpp/header-files-cpp?view=msvc-170#what-to-put-in-a-header-file) and [here](https://www.quora.com/What-do-headers-in-C-programming-actually-do/answer/Abhay-Bhave).
 If you are confusing header files with libraries, see this GeeksforGeeks [comparison article](https://www.geeksforgeeks.org/difference-header-file-library/).

+Lastly, I also suggest a great in-deep [lesson](https://www.learncpp.com/cpp-tutorial/header-files/) by Learn C++ all about header files.